Park Holidays UK: History

-In June 2017, Park Holidays UK purchased Carlton Meres in Suffolk, just ten miles inland from the picturesque seaside town of Aldeburgh.
-In August 2017, the company bought Martello Beach Holiday Park (renamed as Pevensey Bay Holiday Park) near Eastbourne, East Sussex.
-In May 2018 they purchased another park named Martello Beach Holiday Park (keeping the original name) which is next to their St Osyth Beach resort, and then, in December 2018, the company purchased Dovercourt Holiday Park in Essex.
-In November 2019 they acquired a park on Mersea Island (Seaview Holiday Park), renaming it West Mersea Holiday Park.
-Wood Farm in Dorset and Pakefield Holiday Park in Suffolk were added in December 2020, bringing the total number of holiday parks to 33.

-In April 2021, Park Holidays UK acquired a group of nine-holiday parks from Bridge Leisure, with parks located in the West Country, Peak District, Yorkshire and Scotland.

 In April 2022 an agreement was reached with Sun Communities to acquire Park Holidays UK from ICG (intermediate Capital Group).
 Sun Communities is a publicly listed organisation and the largest operator of leisure and manufactured home communities in the USA.

-Later that April Park Holidays UK acquired Waterside Cornwall Holiday Park renaming it Bodmin Holiday Park to better reflect its location – which brings the total number of holiday parks to 54.

-Over the last 5–10 years Park Holidays UK have carried out major refurbishments to its holiday parks, in particular, focusing on infrastructure, clubhouses, new swimming pools, additional facilities, and upgraded holiday accommodation, with a strong focus on developments for luxury lodges.
+Over the last 5–15 years Park Holidays UK have carried out major refurbishments to its holiday parks, in particular, focusing on infrastructure, clubhouses, new swimming pools, additional facilities, and upgraded holiday accommodation, with a strong focus on developments for luxury lodges.

-On 23 June 2022 Sun Communities Inc acquired Park Leisure 2000 Ltd and announced that the latter would trade alongside Park holidays UK as a sister company, and would be defined by a more boutique holiday park feel.
+On 23 June 2022 Sun Communities Inc acquired Park Leisure 2000 Ltd and announced that the latter would trade alongside Park Holidays UK as a sister company, and would be defined by a more boutique holiday park feel.
 The purchase includes the takeover of 11 holiday parks owned by Park Leisure across destinations in England, Scotland and North Wales.